apple1417/bl2.parts/rifles/index.md

 don't get overwritten, are a simple way to tell which one exactly a weapon has.

 {% include prefixes.html parts=site.data.rifles.accessories %}

+## Barrels
+There are 12 non-unique barrels, using 7 different models.

+{% include parts.html
+    id="barrels_table"
+    parts=site.data.rifles.barrels
+    meta=site.data.rifles.meta
+    mesh_image=true
+    simple_bonuses=true
+    overrides=page.barrel_overrides
+%}

+{% include footnote_end.html
+    same_etech_model="These both use the same model, but (unsurprisingly) the Dahl version only spawns on Dahl guns." same_torgue_model="These all use the same model, but only spawn on their relevant manufacturer."
+%}